......*Todays Historic Bramwell News:

 Mr. Leo Carl Peraldo, 94, of 127 Bluestone Avenue (PO Box 246), Bramwell, died on Monday, Nov.
 25, 2002, at his residence.
 He was born on Oct.
 10, 1908, in Italy, he was a son of Mauro and Maurillia Yon Sotta Peraldo.
 He was the last surviving member of his family.
 He had been a resident of Bramwell for 89 years and was a member of the Bramwell Presbyterian Church.
 He was a graduate of Bramwell High School and obtained additional musical training in New York.
 He was a retired violin teacher.

-In 2009 the bridge at the end of Main Street (where the brick ends, too) was named the Kate Hewitt bridge.
+In 2009 the Duhring Street Bridge bridge at the end of Brick Street (where the brick ends) was named the Kate Hewitt Bridge.

-In 2008 the Swinging Bridge to Coopers was named for the famous african american poet, Anne Spencer (1882-1975) who lived in Bramwell for sometime during her childhood.
+In 2008 the Swinging Bridge to Coopers was named for the famous african american poet, Anne Bethel Spencer (1882-1975) .
+She lived in Bramwell for sometime during her childhood.

 8/24/2008 WASHINGTON POST 2008 BRAMWELL ARTICLE